 Wood Types That Need to Be Checked

-- Maple – this wood is very popular in flooring and furniture.
-It commonly shrinks a bit when used in humid conditions
+- Maple – This wood is very popular in flooring and furniture.
+It commonly shrinks a bit when used in humid conditions.

-- Spruce – this wood is an excellent finishing type and resists decay quite well, but can also experience shrinkage frequently
+- Spruce – This wood is an excellent finishing type and resists decay quite well but can also experience shrinkage frequently.

 How to Check Moisture Content

-MC can be understood as an expression of the weight of the water compared to the weight of oven-dried wood, then multiplied by 100.
+The moisture content can be understood as an expression of the weight of the water compared to the weight of oven-dried wood, then multiplied by 100.
 Put simply:

 - MC = weight of water/weight of oven-dried wood x 100